mattkasa/chef-application_procfile/README.md

 ```bash
 touch /var/local/someapp/worker.restart
 ```

+The `stop` option specifies an optional signal that can be sent to processes instead of a SIGTERM to gracefully stop them.

 The `reload` option specifies an optional signal that can be sent to processes to gracefully reload them by doing: